The ability to read words in isolation quickly and accurately is the hallmark of a skilled reader.

 The We All Can Read Online Phonics Program is solidly grounded in a thoroughly documented, research-based curriculum that teaches the phonetic foundation of the English language in a systematic, step-by-step fashion.
 There exists an overwhelming body of scientific evidence that supports the need to teach the relationship of letters and sounds in a systematic way in order for any beginning reading program to be effective.
+Furthermore one of the most consistent and widely-documented findings of reading research is that the ability to read words quickly and accurately without reference to context is the single most important and accurate predictor of a student’s ability to become a successful reader.

 The information presented here presents the case, the absolute necessity, for teaching phonics in beginning reading instruction.